For Newcomers Renting in Canada, Here's What You Need to Know

 Most rental/tenancy agreements often specify that the previous tenant must be out with all of their belongings by noon on a moving day, with the rental left clean.

-Don't forget to get as much help as you can, and also to return the favour when asked.
+Remember to get as much help as possible and return the favour when asked.
 Friends and family are usually happy to help.
 Just remember to feed and thank them for an important job well done!

 Furnished vs Unfurnished